modern-influence-of-ancient-warriors

 The Persepolis Reliefs: A Royal Narrative

 The ceremonial complex of Persepolis provides the most complete surviving record of official Achaemenid warrior imagery.
 The Apadana staircase, arguably the most famous sculptural ensemble, depicts endless rows of tribute bearers from across the empire.
 Among them, elite soldiers known as the Immortals (the 10,000-strong royal guard) are shown in precise, almost identical poses.
 They wear the distinctive tiara (a soft felt cap), a patterned tunic, scale armor, and carry a spear and a quiver.
-This repetition was intentional: it emphasized discipline, unit cohesion, and the impersonal might of the empire.
+The repetition of figures was intentional: it emphasized discipline, unit cohesion, and the impersonal might of the empire that could marshal countless identical fighters.

 Weapons, Armor, and the Identity of the Persian Warrior